Ruman1234/movieApp/README.md

 # movieApp

 **Used design pattern and App architecture**

 I use MVVM architecture with the help of protocol approach

 **Code Structure**
-VM have a weak refrence for preventing retain cycle This code have all basic utilities for handling data

-**User guide to use the app**
+VM have a weak refrence for preventing retain cycle This code have all basic utilities for handling data This app cacheing data onece load from api it will store in cache **User guide to use the app**

 There is a tab bar which have 3 itmes
 **  home **
   home screen have all movies list